Padum

 Padum (also known as Padam) is the main town and the administrative centre of the Zanskar tehsil in Kargil district, Ladakh, India.
-Name after the Buddhist guru Padmasambhava, it was historically one of the two main capitals of the Zanskar Kingdom, the other being Zangla.
+Named after the Buddhist guru Padmasambhava, it was historically one of the two main capitals of the Zanskar Kingdom, the other being Zangla.
 It is 235 km via the link road from Kargil city (National Highway No. 1D).
 The new Nimmu–Padum–Darcha road (under construction) connects Padum directly to Leh in the east and to Darcha in Himachal Pradesh.

 Description

 The present population of Padum town is about 2,000 people.
 The traditional heart of the village is below the gompa and Palace khar (now in ruins) where two large chortens stand above old buildings.
 A road was constructed in 1980 from NH1 at Kargil over Pensi La, which is 235 km away.
 The 145 km road to Darcha passing through Shinkula pass is now operational, connecting to the Manali-Leh Highway.

 Padum has several hotels, homestays and restaurants for tourists.
 Padum has a post office, internet cafes and telephone booths.